Q: What is bariatric surgery?

 Q: What are some of the possible complications from bariatric surgery?

-A: Both gastric bypass and gastric banding surgeries have possible complications.
+A: Both gastric bypass and Lap-Band (adjustable gastric banding) surgeries have possible complications.
+Click on the links to learn more about the procedures.

-Q: Does Texas Health Dallas offer a support group?
+Q: Does Texas Health Dallas offer a support group for bariatric patients?

 Q: What is the process if I want to have this surgery?